nasa/cumulus/docs/operator-docs/run-a-stress-test.md

 ```

-* Then run CNMTestHarness log file.
-Check with your developer on where to find your python resource for this test.
+* Then review the CNMTestHarness log file or your team's code location for the testHarness for example tests to run.
+Check with your integrator regarding this resource.

 6. Scale Down